How to read Chinese words in today’s English news stories and school books

 Now here’s the fun one.
 Put your lips like “oo,” and while holding them there, try to say “ee.”
 This sound is called an umlaut.
 In German, it is written with two dots over the u, like this: ü.

 Try these Chinese words: lü, nü

-The next set of words uses the umlaut sound, but the two dots are not written.
+The next four words uses the umlaut sound, but the two dots are not written: ju, qu, xu.

 When these words are followed by “an,” the “an” is pronounced like “en.”
 Try:

 Juan, quan, xuan, yuan (the y is silent).
-Yuan is the name of the Chinese dynasty around the year 1300, and also the word for money
+Yuan is the name of the Chinese dynasty around the year 1300, and also the word for dollar.
+Please say and match:

 E is pronounced like “uh.”
 Try de, te, ne, le.
 He (sounds like huh) means river.

 Please say the word “fatso,” then say it again without saying the fa.
-It is easy for us to say ts, but we are not used to saying it at the beginning of the word.
+It is easy for us to say “ts,” but we are not used to saying it at the beginning of a word.
 The “ts” sound is spelled as a “c.”